Learning to Simulate: Generative Metamodeling via Quantile Regression: Supplementary Materials for Section

 We demonstrate the performance of $\text{QRGMM}^{+}$, which integrates \cite{cannon2011quantile}'s neural network quantile regression model into the multi-output QRGMM framework (Algorithm \ref{alg:Mul-QRGMM}), using a bank queueing simulation.
 Operating from 9:00 AM to 5:00 PM, this simulation focuses on transient rather than steady-state behavior, providing a complex multidimensional testing environment.

 The simulator models two customer types with preemptive priority service: priority customers interrupt the service of normal customers and must be completely served before normal customers resume service.
 Customer arrivals follow Poisson processes with type-specific rates, and customers may renege (prematurely exit) if their waiting time exceeds a Gamma-distributed threshold.
 The bank operates six service counters, each with an individual queue and exponentially distributed service times at counter-specific rates.
+The simulator takes ten-dimensional input parameters $\bx\in\mathbb{R}^{10}$ comprising two customer arrival rates, six counter service rates, and two reneging distribution parameters.
+It generates five output metrics $\bY(\bx)=\left(Y_1(\bx),Y_2(\bx),Y_3(\bx),Y_4(\bx),Y_5(\bx)\right)$: average system time and renege rate for both customer types, plus maximum counter overtime after closing.
+The simulation is implemented using R's {\it simmer} discrete-event-simulation package.